 - If you still have questions after reading the buyer’s guides, you may want to seek the advice of an expert such as a financial planner, tax adviser, insurance producer (agent) or other professional.

-- To determine if the insurance company and the producer (agent) are licensed in Utah, use our Company and Agent Search feature.
+- To determine if the insurance company and the producer (agent) are licensed in Utah, use our Licensee Search feature.

 - The department’s Market Share Reports lists the top twenty producing insurance companies in each line of insurance in Utah.